progressions/todo/README.md

 ### Finishing an item

-Finish an item by passing in a list ID and an item ID:
+Finish an item by passing in a list ID and an item ID.
+The same pattern-matching exists on item IDs, so you can enter shortened IDs for both lists and items:

     $ todo finish af0 abcc
     Grocery List (af0a0005-cfd8-4a81-8dbe-392a2d7a7075)